While many vegetables in the cucurbit family are easy to grow (I’m looking at you zucchini), cucumbers tend to be a little more finicky.

 Whatever material you choose, just make sure the pot is at least 16 inches deep and a foot wide and can hold around 6 gallons of soil.
 This will provide plenty of space for most cucumber varieties.
 Vining types, however, will benefit from a larger, heavier pot, especially if you plan to train them to grow vertically.

 Your pot should also have adequate drainage so excess moisture can run through each time you water.

 Cucumbers require a lot of nutrients to produce the plethora of fruit they are known for.
 Because of this, it is vitally important to create a rich starting soil for your plants.
 When growing cucumbers in pots, this is even more important.

-For cucumbers, in particular, you’ll also want to mix in plenty of compost and some slow-release fertilizer.
+For cucumbers, in particular, you’ll also want to mix in plenty of compost or manure and some slow-release fertilizer.
 This will provide your developing plants with plenty of nutrients to get started on the right track and additional nutrients as they begin to produce fruit.

 4. Direct sow your seeds